Phluxjr23/jank-tools/README.md

 ## license

-do whatever you want idk lmao
+do whatever you want idk lol

-## credits

-made by someone who probably should've been doing something productive instead

-powered by: coffee, adhd, and the resonance cascade